-Vineyards: Fruit was sourced from vines varying in age from 10 to 88 years old, with the majority of Grenache from 88 year old, dry grown bush vines from Kalimna.
+Vineyards: Fruit was sourced from vines varying in age from 15 to 108 years old, with Grenache sourced from old, dry grown bush vines from Kalimna, planted in 1907.
 The vines receive minimal or no irrigation and are pruned for low yields to provide vine balance, maximum fruit quality and varietal characteristics.

-Palate: A plush, juicy, full-bodied palate with mouth-filling fruit flavours of dark blood-plum, cranberry and pomegranate.
-Fine, structural tannins balance the fruit and draw it through to a lingering finish.
+Palate: A plush, full-bodied palate with juicy, mouth-filling flavours of cherry, plum, red-currant and pomegranate, balanced with a touch of savoury oak and fine, structural tannins that draw the wine through to a lingering finish.

-DOWNLOAD TASTING NOTE PDF2014 Boundary Row Grenache Shiraz Mataro
+DOWNLOAD TASTING NOTE PDF2015 Boundary Row Grenache Shiraz Mataro